Why You Should Start Legacy Planning Today

 I don’t resent it.
 It gave me a real appreciation for the value of a dollar… and it made me who I am.

 The prejudice is that kids of wealthy parents don’t do anything with or for themselves, and I’ve seen it.
 Kids of upper-class families do sometimes grow up to be ne’er-do-wells.

 Of course, there’s no guarantee either way.
 Children of wealthy parents can turn out to be hard workers, while kids of poor hard-working parents can grow up to be lazy gits.

 In the face of it all, how should you approach your generational wealth aspirations?

 Giving money to your kids without first thinking through a big-picture strategy can create big problems… for you and for them.

-Take, for example, the proud father who gave his daughter a big house in a nice neighborhood as a wedding present.
+Take, for example, one proud father I know who gave his daughter a big house in a nice neighborhood as a wedding present.
 He had the best intentions but didn’t think through the consequences of the gift.
 While the son-in-law made a good living, the young man couldn’t afford the property taxes or the maintenance.
 So, even though they lived in a paid-for house, the daughter and son-in-law struggled to keep up financially.

-One asset-planning attorney I work with tells the story of a client who tried to address the risks of giving a child more than he or she could handle.
+An asset-planning attorney I work with tells the story of a client who tried to address the risks of giving a child more than he or she could handle.
 He set up a trust that allowed his children to withdraw an annual amount up to the income they generated personally each year.